GroupProject-TebakGambar/tebakGambar/server/api_doc.md

 ## 2. GET /game

 Description :
- - Get all game from database order by random
+ - Get all game from database filter by level

 Request :